kvasszn/ree-save-editor/README.md

 ./target/<release or debug>/mhtame -r <path/to/game/native> -o <output/directory> -l <path/to/list of files to process>
 ```

-## Dumping Save Files
+### Dumping Save Files
-It's important to use the unpacked structs version of the rsz dump, otherwise the file doesnt get read properly.
+It's important to use the packed structs version of the rsz dump, otherwise the file doesnt get read properly.
 ```
-./target/release/mhtame -f <path/to/savefile> --rsz rszmhwilds_unpacked_structs.json --steamid <your steam id>
+./target/release/mhtame -f <path/to/savefile> --rsz rszmhwilds_packed.json --steamid <your steam id>
 ```
 For help getting your steamid: https://help.steampowered.com/en/faqs/view/2816-BE67-5B69-0FEC
 If you dont pass one in, the program will try to brute force the key, but i'm pretty sure this is like completely broken atm.
 Still need to figure some stuff out for it.

-## Recreating Files
+### Recreating Files
 As mentioned, this is still WIP, but if the program sees a file like `ItemData.user.3.json` (either in a list or single file), it will try and recreate `ItemData.user.3` from the json data.